tylerFowler/atom-midnight-oil/README.md

 # TODO

 - [ ] Occasionally the package adds between ~450ms - ~500ms to the Atom startup time but typically only ads ~5ms - ~8ms.
 Work on profiling the main `activate()` function and see where time is being spent in those cases.
+- [ ] Running an Atom session for a long period of time (upwards of 6 hours) seems to break the timeouts that have to wait a long time, needs investigation
 - [ ] Write tests for the functions that parse time & switch themes
 - [ ] Write tests for the TimeEmitter class